edamla/mediterraneanagency/_books/2021-09-01-conflict-and-ideologies-in-the-middle-east.md

 ments that are attempting to reshape the region in the horizon of the 21st century.
 The stability of the world order is not possible without rearranging the Middle East.
-The Mid- dle East is the homeland of Muslim, Christian, and Jewish traditions, and it is also the cradle of ancient Mesopotamian and Egyptian traditions.
+The Middle East is the homeland of Muslim, Christian, and Jewish traditions, and it is also the cradle of ancient Mesopotamian and Egyptian traditions.
 Without these traditions, the history of humanity’s